-While snorkeling offers an amazing view of the underwater world below the waters surface, there are a few basis tips for beginners to ensure you have a positive and enjoyable experience.
+While snorkeling offers an amazing view of the underwater world below the waters surface, there are a few basic tips for beginners to ensure you have a positive and enjoyable experience.
 Learning to snorkel is very easy for everyone, if you follow our How To Snorkel Safely guide.
 These tips help you avoid poor first time experiences and overcome the initial fears.
 Here are our ten tips for beginner snorkelers.

 1) Snorkeling begins with picking the right snorkeling dive site for your abilities and the water conditions.
 Learn as much as possible about the dive site before heading there.
 Check the surf forecast in advance, and contact local dive shops to learn about the current conditions at the site.
 Don't be afraid to choose an alternate site if the conditions warrant.
 Generally, it is best to plan to snorkel in the morning and near low tide.
 A morning snorkeling dive usually offers calmer winds and surf, while lower tides offer reefs closer to the surface to observe.
 If the dive site has a sandy bottom, any surf will reduce visibility greatly.

 2) When you arrive at the dive site, before you even get your snorkel gear ready, observe the wave patterns and currents for at least ten minutes before entering the water.
 Study the cycles and water for drifting objects.
 If the waves are higher or the currents are stronger than you are comfortable with, consider snorkeling another day or at a more protected dive site.
 Also, keep an eye out for boat traffic in the dive zone to determine if using a diver-down flag is prudent.
 Boats seem to rarely watch for snorkelers in the water.